MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 **Description**
 The account has more keywords than allowed per request.
 Please call [DownloadCampaignsByCampaignIds](~/bulk-service/downloadcampaignsbycampaignids.md) to download the account's campaigns in multiple requests.
 The Details field contains the campaign identifiers under the account.

+> [!NOTE]
-**Note:** Calling the [DownloadCampaignsByAccountIds](~/bulk-service/downloadcampaignsbyaccountids.md) operation with an account that contains more than four million keywords will fail.
+> Calling the [DownloadCampaignsByAccountIds](~/bulk-service/downloadcampaignsbyaccountids.md) operation with an account that contains more than four million keywords will fail.

 ***